Sparse regularization of inverse problems by operator-adapted frame thresholding: Diagonal frame decomposition

 \begin{definition}[Forward operator for the wave equation] We define $\Ao \colon L^2(\half_+)\to L^2(\half_+)$ by $ \Ao f \coloneqq t^{-1/2} u $, for $f \in C_0^\infty (\half_+)$, where $u$ is the solution of \eqref{eq:wave1}, and extending it by continuity to $L^2(\half_+)$. \end{definition}

-The isometry property implies that any frame gives a BFD $(\Uo, \Vo, \boldkappa)$ by setting $v_\la = \Ao u_\la$ and $\kappa_\la =1$.
+The isometry property implies that any frame gives a DFD $(\Uo, \Vo, \boldkappa)$ by setting $v_\la = \Ao u_\la$ and $\kappa_\la =1$.
 This, in particular, yields a wavelet vaguelette decomposition and a biorthogonal curvelet decomposition for the wave equation.